 It is essential to have good shoes and tap shoes are necessary for this class.
 Having the correct shoes can really improve your technique and give you a much better feeling for the style of dance.
 The tap shoes should be fitted with tap plates using screw fittings (no rivets).
+Specialised stockists such as Gamba, Freed and Dancia, which have outlets in and around Covent Garden can provide appropriate footwear.
 Clothing should be comfortable and loose.

 When I've finished, what course can I do next?

 You will be encouraged to enrol on to the improver's class and progress to the intermediate class.

 Jacqueline Pert has been teaching Rhythm Tap for over 30 years.
 She trained and subsequently taught at the National Tap Dance Company of Canada before returning to England where she continued teaching at the major dance and drama schools in London.
 She taught at the Actors Centre for over 20 years before coming to City Lit in 2014.
 She also sings and taps in various jazz clubs around London.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.